 This curriculum introduces students to the world of NOAA and its Maritime Heritage Program.
 Students learn (1) why shipwrecks are important, (2) the tools used to study shipwrecks, (3) about the complex and costly process of recovering and conserving artifacts, and (4) how NOAA works to protect our maritime heritage.
 Although the curriculum is designed to be taught as a unit, each lesson can stand on its own.
 The lessons are aligned with national standards.

 This high school activity engages students in teamwork as "divers" to create sectioned, scaled drawings of a mock shipwreck.
 They make connections to maritime history, mathematics, and technology.

 Check out this excellent manual to get you started building your own underwater robot.
 The manual includes a detailed list of ROV parts and pieces and where to find them.
-(Doug Levin, NOAA Chesapeake Bay Office).
+(Courtesy of Doug Levin, NOAA Chesapeake Bay Office).